meilisearch/documentation/reference/api/settings.md

 #### Body

-An array of strings that contains searchable attributes sorted by order of importance (arranged from the most important attribute to the least important attribute).
+An array of strings.
+Each string should be an attribute that exists in the selected index.
+The array should be given in [order of importance](/learn/core_concepts/relevancy.md#attribute-ranking-order): from the most important attribute to the least important attribute.

 This means that a document with a match in an attribute at the start of the array will be considered more relevant than a document with a match in an attribute at the end of the array.